By Valerie Andrews

 In my hometown of Mill Valley, CA, near the majestic Mount Tamalpais, many residences fall into what is called the WUI, or Wildland Urban Interface.
 The city recently passed an ordinance requiring home owners to remove ten species of high flammable vegetation from their property, hoping to create a ring of safety around the most vulnerable residences.

-The aim is create a hardscape around the house, eliminating any plants that could be ignited by a windblown ember.
+The aim is to create a hardscape around the house, eliminating any plants that could be ignited by a windblown ember.

-The state law applies only to residences in very high fire zones.
+The state law applies only to residences in very high-risk fire zones.
 Yet seventy-five percent of Mill Valley fits within that definition, as do sections of the surroundings towns.
 And insurance companies are pushing hard for homeowners to comply.

 Our Obsession with Beauty